ome/omero-install/linux/test/README.md

 For example:

     PGVER=pg95 ./docker-build.sh centos6_py27_ius_nginx

+    PGVER=pg95 ./docker-build.sh ubuntu1404_nginx

+To run the image for centOS 6  image, you need to pass the version used e.g. pg95 if the version is not the default one.
+It is not necessary to specify the version when running ubuntu/Debian image.

+For example:

     docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_centos6_py27_ius_nginx pg95

-    PGVER=pg95 ./docker-build.sh ubuntu1404_nginx
     docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_ubuntu1404_nginx

-Note that you do not need to specify the version when running the ubuntu/Debian image.

 The supported values are:
 pg94 (default), pg95